 Worker claims for compensation

-A worker (or dependent of a deceased worker) who has suffered a work-related injury is entitled to file a claim for compensation under the Workers’ Compensation Act and if the claim is accepted, the worker (or dependent of a deceased worker) is entitled to receive compensation benefits provided under the Act.
+A worker (or dependent of a deceased worker) who has suffered a work-related injury is entitled to file a claim for compensation under the Workers’ Safety and Compensation Act and if the claim is accepted, the worker (or dependent of a deceased worker) is entitled to receive compensation benefits provided under the Act.

 Worker roles, rights and responsibilities